 - Ensure that the child is out of harm's way.
 Move the child only if there is danger from sharp or hot objects or electrical appliances.
 Observe these simple rules and let the seizure run its course. - Check the time the child starts to fit - Cushion the head with something soft (a folded jacket would do) but do not try to restrain convulsive movements - Do not try to put anything at all between the teeth - Do not give anything to drink - Loosen tight clothing around the neck, remembering that this could frighten a semi-conscious child and should be done with care - Arrange for other children to be escorted from the area, if possible - Rectal diazepam must only be given to a child with a prescription that a Consultant Paediatrician has endorsed and updated annually - Rectal diazepam must only be administered in an emergency by an appropriately trained member of staff in the presence of at least one other member of staff - Rectal diazepam must only be administered if a trained First Aider is on site - If the child has been convulsing for five minutes and there is no suggestion of the convulsion abating, the first dose of rectal diazepam should be given.
 The medication should indicate the name of child, the date of birth, date of expiry, contents and the dosage to be administered - If after a further five minutes - (a) a seizure shows no sign of stopping or - (b) a series of seizures takes place without the individual properly regaining consciousness, then call an ambulance - As soon as possible, turn the child onto his/her side in the semi-prone (recovery/unconscious) position to aid breathing and general recovery.
 Wipe away saliva from around the mouth - Be reassuring and supportive during the confused period which often follows this type of seizure.
 Many children sleep afterwards and if rest is required, arrangements could be made for this purpose - If there has been incontinence cover the child with a blanket to prevent embarrassment.
-Arrange to keep spare clothes at school if this is a regular occurrence - A child should be taken home after a fit if he/she feels ill.
+Arrange to keep spare clothes at school if this is a regular occurrence - A child should be taken home after a fit if he/she feels ill

-Individual Care Plan for the Administration of Rectal Diazepam (Appendix 11)
+Individual Care Plan for the Administration of Rectal

+Diazepam (Appendix 11)

-This care plan should be completed by or in consultation with the medical practitioner (Please use language appropriate to the lay person)
+This care plan should be completed by or in consultation with the medical practitioner

+(Please use language appropriate to the lay person)

 Details of Child and Condition

 Name: Class:

 Date of birth:

-Identify the seizure classification and/or description of se izures which may require rectal diazepam
+Identify the seizure classification and/or description of seizures wh ich may require rectal diazepam

-(Record all details of seizures, for example goes stiff, fall convulsions last 3 minutes etc. Include information re: to epileptics, note whether it is convulsive, partial or absence riggers, recovery time etc. If in status
+(Record all details of seizures, for example goes stiff, falls, convulses down both sides of body, convulsions last 3 minutes etc. Include information re: triggers, recovery time etc. If in status epileptics, note whether it is convulsive, partial or absence)

-Hereal describes of a clause O

 Usual duration of seizure?

 Other useful information:

+D'an an an Tarata at Dian

 Diazepam Treatment Plan

 When should rectal diazepam be administered?
-(No certain length of time or number of seizures) ote here should include whether it is after a
+(Note here should include whether it is after a certain length of time or number of seizures)